Peter McWhannell: Lawn bowls

 Initially a member of the Newtown Bowling Club, McWhannell moved to the Hataitai Bowling Club when it was established in 1910, and served as that club's president in 1918.
 He skipped Hataitai teams to five titles at Wellington tournaments, and won numerous club championships.
 He was the Hataitai singles champion in 1912, 1917, 1920 and 1935; pairs champion in 1916, 1924, 1927 and 1937; and fours champion in 1918, 1929, 1935, 1938 and 1939.

 At the 1930 British Empire Games in Hamilton, Ontario, he competed in the pairs and fours.
 He won the silver medal with his partner William Fielding in the pairs event.
 The foursome of McWhannell, Fielding, Edward Leach, and Harold Frost finished in fifth place in the fours competition.

 Not long before his death, McWhannell was elected a life member of the Hataitai Bowling Club.

 Death

 McWhannell died at his home in the Wellington suburb of Hataitai on 26 July 1943, and his ashes were buried at Karori Cemetery.
+His wife, Mary McWhannell, died in 1961.